June 02, 2021

 The biggest event, the Fourth of July concert, will take place at the Mann Center for Performing Arts instead of the Benjamin Franklin Parkway this summer.
 It will be televised on NBC10 and streamed on the NBC10 apps and website, as well.

 This year's headliners are Bebe Rexha and Flo Rida.

 The 2021 concert will be free to attend, but tickets are necessary.
 Tickets will become available on June 19.

 Last year, the concert was held virtually due to COVID-19.
 Jason Derulo and Cynthia Erivo were the 2020 headliners.

 There were no fireworks on the Parkway last summer, but fireworks will return in 2021 on July 4 over the Philadelphia Museum of Art.
-The fireworks display will follow the concert and begin at 9:30 p.m.
+UPDATE (July 1): The fireworks display will follow the concert and take place between 9:30-10 p.m.
 People are invited to the Parkway starting at 8 p.m.